Join our Team!

 The Office of Recreation Sports requires a large number of talented and dedicated student staff members to make our many programs and services succeed.
 Student employees are the face of the program and the department takes pride in offering various opportunities for personal and professional skill development as we work together to serve our campus and surrounding communities.

 Stay tuned for updates.
 Our department does intend to hire students for the Fall 2020 semester.

-Frequently-asked employment questions can be accessed below.
-Following the FAQs is a list of all Rec Sports student emplotment positions and their vacancy status.
+Frequently-asked questions can be accessed following the list of student employment positions.

 Any undergraduate or graduate student is eligible for employment, permitted they meet eligibility guidelines established by UW-Whitewater Human Resources.
 Guidelines are available for review on the Student Employment Frequently Asked Questions site.

 Application processes may vary by position, as employees may report to different program areas within the Office of Recreation Sports & Facilities.
 If you scroll down to our list of positions, application status updates and links may answer specific questions.
 We also invite you to sign in to Handshake, the campus job posting site, or speak to the staff member listed as the contact under each position in the list below.
 You can also speak with a current student staff member during our hours of operations.

 Student employees can also work multiple positions within the department or on-campus, as long as personal schedules allow.
 Student employees cannot work more than 25 hours per week during the academic year.

 A complete list can be found on the right side of the Student Employment site.